SkynetLabs/skynet-accounts/README.md

 ```
 git clone https://github.com/SkynetLabs/skynet-accounts.git
 cd skynet-accounts
-make docker-genenv
+make docker-generate
 ```
-This will generate the needed information in a `docker/` directory.
-The `COOKIE` variables are in the `docker/env` file and the JWKS is in the `docker/jwks.json` file.
+This will generate the needed information in an `output/` directory.
+The `COOKIE` variables are in the `output/env` file and the JWKS is in the `output/jwks.json` file.

 ## License